safe-global/safe-docs/pages/advanced/smart-account-bug-bounty.md

 Any questions?
 Reach us via email ([bounty@safe.global](mailto:bounty@safe.global)) or [Discord](https://chat.safe.global).
 For more information on the Safe, check out our [website](https://safe.global) and our [GitHub](https://github.com/safe-global).

 _Happy hunting!_

+## Note on Safe{Wallet}

+Generally, bugs and issues regarding Safe{Wallet} frontend or backend are _out of scope_.
+This refers to the [web app](https://app.safe.global), mobile apps as well as backend services required.
+For any bug reports, please consider submitting an issue on the respective repository on Github such as [safe-wallet-web](https://github.com/safe-global/safe-wallet-web/issues).

+Please only use [bounty@safe.global](mailto:bounty@safe.global) for severe, security-related issues.
+We will carefully check all submissions however rewards remain voluntarily at our sole discretion.